-Read the details of some of the projects that Omada Rail Systems are currently working on, or have previously delivered.
+Read the details of some of the projects that Omada Rail Systems are currently working on and have previously delivered.
 We function across multiple states within Australia, with teams based in Brisbane, Adelaide, Newcastle and Melbourne.

 Want to know how we can provide support on your projects?